 Make your Kruger National Park reservations early to make sure you get the accommodation you want.
-The park is incredibly popular and can be booked out months in advance.
+Accommodation in and around the park is incredibly popular and can be booked out months in advance.

-Standard accommodation, which makes up most of the places to stay in Kruger Park, are made through South African National Parks (or SANParks).
+Standard accommodation, which makes up most of the places to stay within the official boundaries of Kruger Park, are made through South African National Parks (or SANParks).
 Their website is the most convenient way to book.
 You can see which accommodation is available at each rest camp for the days you plan to be in the park.
 You can also phone their central reservations number on +27 (0)12 428 9111.

-Plan your safari and check out the SanParks rest camps you’re interested in staying at.
-We use TripAdvisor, a well-known global travel company, with a huge collection of travellers’ reviews.
+Plan your safari and review the SanParks rest camps you’re interested in staying at.
+We use TripAdvisor, a well-known global travel company, with a huge collection of travellers’ ratings.
 Find the best deal, compare prices, and read what other travellers have to say at TripAdvisor about Kruger National Park.

 What are Travellers Thinking?